Lacrosse Drills

 Wall Ball Routine

-Player stands ten feet from a brick wall (or a backstop padded with a target sheet) and runs a structured set of throws and catches: 50 right-handed quick sticks, 50 left-handed, 25 right-to-left switches, 25 one-handed catches, and 25 face dodges into a return throw.
-Run for ten minutes either to start practice or as homework between sessions.
-The single most repeatable drill in the library because the wall does not get tired and the ball comes back at the speed the player throws it.
-USA Lacrosse and most coaching clinics recommend wall ball as the daily floor for any player who wants to improve, regardless of age or level.
+Stand ten feet from a brick wall (or a backstop padded with a target sheet) and run a structured set of throws and catches: 50 right-handed quick sticks, 50 left-handed, 25 right-to-left switches, 25 one-handed catches, and 25 face dodges into a return throw.
+Run to start practice or as homework between sessions.

 Cradle Walk

 Set six cones in a 20-yard line.
-Player walks (then jogs, then sprints across reps) through the cones while cradling, alternating right hand on cones one and three and left hand on cones two and four.
-Coach tracks dropped balls and whether the head of the stick stays vertical through the motion.
-The baseline drill for first-time players because it isolates cradle technique without asking the player to read a defender or catch a pass at the same time.
+The player walks (then jogs, then sprints across reps) through the cones while cradling, alternating right hand on cones one and three and left hand on cones two and four.

 Off-Hand Cradle Lap

 Players take a full lap around the field cradling exclusively with the non-dominant hand.
-Coach watches for cradles that drift wide or stop entirely when the off hand fatigues.
 Four laps over a season trains the off hand to feel as natural as the dominant.
-The drill that decides whether a youth player turns into a midfielder who can score from both sides of the field at the high school level.

 Quick Stick Wall Ball

-Ten feet from the wall.
-Player catches and releases each pass without bringing the stick down for a cradle, working the rep at quick-stick speed for 30 seconds, resting for 15 seconds, and repeating six times.
-Builds the soft hands and short release that finishing inside the crease demands once shooters start arriving at varsity speed.
+Ten feet from the wall, the player catches and releases each pass without bringing the stick down for a cradle, working the rep at quick-stick speed for 30 seconds, resting 15 seconds, and repeating six times.

 Split Dodge Cradle

 Two cones five yards apart.
-Player cradles right-handed up to the first cone, executes a split dodge (hand-switch on the move, change of direction by 45 degrees), and cradles left-handed past the second cone.
-Run ten reps each side.
-The split dodge is one of the most commonly used dodges at the high school and college levels because it lets a midfielder beat a defender without slowing down.
+The player cradles right-handed up to the first cone, executes a split dodge (hand-switch on the move, change of direction by 45 degrees), and cradles left-handed past the second cone.

 Switch Hand Wall Ball

-Player throws right-handed and catches left-handed for 25 reps, then reverses.
-Builds the hand coordination needed for the cross-handed catches that come up on broken plays, transitional clears, and deflected shots.
+The player throws right-handed and catches left-handed for 25 reps, then reverses.
+Builds the hand coordination for the cross-handed catches that come up on broken plays, transitional clears, and deflected shots.

 Cradle Through Traffic

 Four players form a square 20 yards on a side.
 One player cradles through the middle while the other three walk slowly through the cradler's path with sticks at chest height as passive obstacles.
-Cradler changes hands and angles to avoid contact while keeping the ball protected.
-Builds the spatial awareness that decides whether a midfielder gets through traffic on a clear or coughs the ball up.
+The cradler changes hands and angles to avoid contact while keeping the ball protected.

 One-Handed Cradle

-Player cradles one-handed for 30 yards with the bottom hand only, then 30 yards with the top hand only, alternating.
-Coach checks ball control and whether the player can run at near-full speed without losing the ball.
-A 12U-and-up drill that builds the wrist strength needed for one-handed cradles in traffic and stick protection while a defender swipes for the ball.
+The player cradles one-handed for 30 yards with the bottom hand only, then 30 yards with the top hand only, alternating.
+A 12U-and-up drill for the wrist strength needed on one-handed cradles in traffic and stick protection while a defender swipes.

 Passing and Catching Drills